Charleston, South Carolina Therapists

 Mental health resources in Charleston

-Charleston has three psychiatric facilities; MUSC Institute of Psychiatry, Palmetto Lowcountry Behavioural Health and the Charleston Clinic.
-Decisions on the most appropriate course of treatment are made by the Assessment/Mobile Crisis team (AMC) who triage psychiatric needs and link patients with proper outpatient services.
-AMC provide face to face assessments at their Charleston Clinic, appointments can be made over the phone but are also available on a walk-in basis.
-Patients may then be referred on to Charleston Dorchester Mental Health Centre (CDMHC) where they will receive appointments to meet with a therapist, psychiatrist or nursing practitioner.
+Charleston has three psychiatric facilities; MUSC Institute of Psychiatry, Palmetto Lowcountry Behavioral Health, and the Charleston Clinic.
+Decisions on the most appropriate course of treatment are made by the Assessment/Mobile Crisis Team (AMC) who triage psychiatric needs and link patients with proper outpatient services.
+AMC provides face-to-face assessments at their Charleston Clinic, appointments can be made over the phone but are also available on a walk-in basis.
+Patients may then be referred to Charleston Dorchester Mental Health Centre (CDMHC) where they will receive appointments to meet with a therapist, psychiatrist, or nursing practitioner.

 Impact of Socioeconomic Factors on Mental Health in Charleston